What Is a data lakehouse? | Blog | Fivetran

 3. Metadata

-Metadata is data that contains information about other pieces of data.
+Metadata contains information about other pieces of data.
 A data lakehouse’s metadata layer is the key advantage it has over ungoverned data lakes.
+Technical data catalogs can document every object in the lake storage.
+For structured and semi-structured data in particular, open table formats store metadata, like version history and schemas, in files that can either be accessed directly or using a technical data catalog

 5. Consumption

-Business intelligence platforms and data science applications of all kinds sit in the consumption layer, drawing transformed, analytics-ready data from the lake via the API to produce reports, dashboards and data products, like machine learning and artificial intelligence, of all kinds.
+Business intelligence platforms, data science applications, and AI architectures sit in the consumption layer, drawing transformed, analytics-ready data from the lake via the query engine or DataFrame API to produce reports, dashboards, and data products, like machine learning and artificial intelligence models, of all kinds.

 Key features and advantages of a data lakehouse

-A data lakehouse combines the capabilities of both data lakes and data warehouses, including the following key features:
+By combining the capabilities of both data lakes and data warehouses, the data lakehouse offers the following key features:

 • ACID transactions support: Data lakehouses enable ACID transactions, normally associated with data warehouses, to ensure consistency as multiple parties concurrently read and write data.